clarencecastillo/NTUOSS-GitWorkshop/README.md

 In every merge, there's a source branch and a target branch.
 The distinction between the two determines which moves forward in the tree.
 Notice that for both methods above we had to checkout the target branch `master` first before running the merge.

-In our case, we can only merge `buisness` into `master` because everything in `master` is already in `business`.
+In our case, we can only merge `business` into `master` because everything in `master` is already in `business`.
 Trying to merge `master` into `business` will tell you that the branch is already up to date and that there's no need for a merge.

 There's no one right way of doing this but what's important is that you know the difference between the two.
 Personally, I prefer the second approach because it explicitly writes to the commit history that we've merged `business` into `master`, unlike the first approach which silently moves the pointer into another commit.